US Housing Market January

 Some experts believe this market has peaked, but $5 Trillion stimulus plus resurgent immigration has to accelerate it.

 Are you buying blindly on the word of authority, without your own plan and strategy?
 Buyers should be as knowledgeable of market trends, stats, threats, and the key factors that will ensure the housing market and stock markets thrive in 2022 and the next 5 years.

 The State of the Housing Market 2021

-Harvard University’s yearly study on the state of the market.
+Harvard University’s yearly study on the state of the market in 2021.
 Let’s take a look at their findings as context for this years market and where this takes us in terms of demand, sales and prices next year.

 The graphic below shows how home prices have risen predictably vs a backdrop of reduced housing availability.
 In fact, Harvard also calculated that real home prices are now at their highest levels ever.

 And prices continuously rise, despite the current moderation, and home price to income ratio is up in dangerous territory similar to the record 2000’s before the stock market and house market crashes.

 Sales of new homes have enjoyed a renaissance, however sales of existing homes via the mls has plummeted.
 New construction has suffered of late, however with the pandemic out of the way in spring in 2021, we’ll see a much better production of new homes.